 This gallery features images from some of my favorite adventures in Big Bend National Park.
 The photographs displayed here are for sale as fine art prints, as prints on canvas, metal, or acrylic.
 My printer and I are happy to work with your requests.

 Big Bend National Park is one of my favorite places in all of Texas for both photography, hiking, and exploring.
-Located in west Texas where the big bend in the Rio Grande winds east on its 1,000 mile meander across southern portion of our Lone Star State, this park covers over 800,000 acres and borders Mexico.
+Located in west Texas where the big bend in the Rio Grande winds east on its 1,000-mile meander across the southern portion of our Lone Star State, this park covers over 800,000 acres and borders Mexico.
 The area is home to more than 1,200 types of plants, as well as nearly 600 species of birds, reptiles, and mammals – many found only in this area.
-The Rio Grande serves as the border between Texas and Mexico, and flows for 118 miles through Big Bend.
+The Rio Grande serves as the border between Texas and Mexico and flows for 118 miles through Big Bend.